APLMOOC/APLMOOC/docs/course/ch3/part2.md

 ¯20
 ```

-Curiously, as suggested by the choice of glyphs for these two operations, these two operations are also used for the boolean logic "or" and "and" operations.
-This is because 0 is divisible by everything, as the remainder is always 0.
-So the Greatest Common Divisor of 0 and x is just x, since x divides both 0 and x.
-Dually, 0 is also a multiple of everything, so the Least Common Multiple of 0 and x is just 0, since 0 is a multiple of both x and 0 (and it’s the smallest!).
+As suggested by the choice of glyphs for these two operations, these two operations are also used for the boolean logic "or" and "and" operations.
+More on this in the next section.

 Monadic `+` : Complex Conjugate
 ```apl